 Identifying your desired target audience is one of the most important and yet difficult decisions that you’ll make as a business or brand.
 Many don’t do this effectively or rush to solve a problem before knowing who has it in the first place and therefore who they’re solving for.
 This is fundamental to creating something that will create demand and ultimately that people will be willing to pay you for.

 To create value it must be based on a specific need present with your desired audience.
 A need is defined by dictionary.com as: “a lack of something wanted or deemed necessary; a requirement, necessary duty, or obligation; an urgent want, as of something requisite”.
 A ‘need’ therefore contains an emotional component above-and-beyond merely a fulfilling a functional purpose...there’s a want, desire or urgency – it is more than just solving a problem.
 The basis of the need must be relevant and meaningful to the protagonist such that they have a desire to address it.
 If this isn’t the case then they won’t be prepared to make an exchange, i.e. to pay for solving the problem.
 This is the starting point in deriving value.
-The more the need, the more conscious the potential customer is of it, and the more frequently they experience it, the greater the value that can be realized.
+The more the need, the more conscious the potential customer is of it, and the more frequently they experience it, the greater the value that can be realised.

 Most people when building their value proposition jump straight to describing their solution, but in the ANSWER Framework the solution must directly and specifically address the need that you’ve identified within your desired target audience.
 This isn’t a list of features and specifications; your solution must have laser focus on how you will explicitly meet this need.
 In this respect it should be simple and absolutely clear as to what you’re actually delivering to your customer.